Ready to Serve?

 Service hours must be logged within a 12-month time period, from February 17th of the current year-February 17th of the next.

-Recipients of these awards will be recognized each April during National Volunteer Month at the Eagle Excellence Awards show.
+Recipients of these awards will be recognized each April during National Volunteer Month.

 Community Engagement Spotlight